ENOT-AutoDL/onnx2torch/README.md

 # onnx2torch

-> Let us know which models you use or want to convert from onnx to torch [here](https://github.com/ENOT-AutoDL/onnx2torch/discussions).

 onnx2torch is an ONNX to PyTorch converter.
 Our converter:
 * Is easy to use – Convert the ONNX model with the function call ``convert``;